-Today we board an early morning flight to Mendoza, some 1000 kilometres (620 miles) north west of Buenos Aires.
+Today we board an early morning flight to Mendoza, some 1000 kilometres (620 miles) west of Buenos Aires.

 Free evening to explore Mendoza.
 Perhaps an evening stroll on the Plaza Independencia where they have a late night arts and crafts market?

-Day 7, Friday February 7 — Wine in Mendoza, the Uco Valley (Argentina)
+Day 5, Friday, January 24 — Wine in Mendoza, the Uco Valley (Argentina)

 Valle de Uco has in recent years become more and more attractive to growers in Mendoza.
 Many people have bought land here and built spectacular wineries.

 The valley is closer to the Andes than other parts of Mendoza and the vines are grown at very high altitudes.

 The grapes mature slowly due to cool nights which give added flavour and refreshing acidity to the wines.
 Above the vineyards towers Mount Tupungato, a still active volcano and one of the highest mountains in South America.

 We will visit 2 or 3 different wineries here in Uco Valley, among them the very interesting Finca Suarez with the passionate winemaker Juanfa Suarez.
 The estate is in southern Uco Valley, in Paraje Altamira, a very special terroir.
 Here we will also have a delicious asado lunch, surrounded by vineyards.

 Early evening we are back in Mendoza.
 The evening is free for your own activities.

 Day 6, Saturday, January 25 — Organic pioneers in Mendoza (Argentina)